This is a public but unlisted page. This page was updated on 3/31/2021.

 Some of us stay near the equipment on the track during the first half to make sure no one touches anything.
 Then we will move equipment on and off the field for halftime.

-At half-time, there must be an adult paired with a student on each of these pieces of equipment on and off the field:
+At half-time, there must be an adult paired with a student on each of the large pieces of equipment that move on and off the field including but not limited to marimbas, timpani, audio system and field commander podiums.

 Front ensemble is supposed to line up in the order they need so they can quickly move on the field after the visiting band performs if they are present.